© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Wreck of the "Louisa" is a scheduled monument protected by Cadw under reference GM553.
 View the official record →

-The Wreck of the "Louisa" is a Post Medieval and Modern period vessel remains located in Wales, designated as a Scheduled Ancient Monument under the reference GM553 by Cadw.
+The Wreck of the "Louisa" is a post-medieval vessel remains located in Wales and recorded under Cadw's Scheduled Ancient Monument designation GM553.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM553.

 The Wreck of the "Louisa" dates from the post medieval/modern period, and is classified as a boat.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Wreck of the "Louisa" is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM553.